HxHexa/spendings_tracker/README.md

  - viewcate \<name\>: View the details and the spendings put under a category.

+ - viewentry: View the details of an entry under a specific source/category.

  - reset: Create new blank data.
 Should only be used if you are running the program for the first time, or when you want to delete everything and start anew.

 ## FAQ: